Secondary

 Grades 7 to 12

-As students emerge into young adults, TIS provides an environment where they are free to expand their horizons and stretch themselves mentally, physically, and emotionally
+As students transition into young adults, TIS provides an environment that encourages them to expand their horizons and stretch themselves mentally, physically, and emotionally.

 Division Three